Skip to main content

 • Improve the efficiency of recalls

 How will this be accomplished?
 The FDA is emphasizing interoperability as the key to achieving a safer, more secure drug supply.
-Over the course of the next 24 months, retail pharmacies and health systems need to assess, plan, design, and implement new processes for meeting 3 key DSCSA 2023 interoperability requirements:
+Over the course of the next 24 months, retail pharmacies and health systems need to assess, plan, design, and implement new processes for meeting 3 key DSCSA 2023 compliance interoperability requirements:

 Interoperable Data Exchange